 According to Brazilian legislation, mining companies are required to consult with Indigenous communities within a designated distance from a proposed mining site.
-In the case of the Volta Grande Gold Project, there were no Indigenous Communities within the prescribed area.
-Nonetheless, the Company volunteered to consult with Indigenous groups outside of the designated range.
-In light of this undertaking, the Brazilian Federal Regional Court ruled that the commitment to consult with these Indigenous groups was enforceable.
-One element of the consultation involved the preparation of an ECI
+In the case of the Volta Grande Gold Project, there were no Indigenous communities within the prescribed area.
+Nonetheless, the Company and SEMAS agreed to undertake the Indigenous Study to consider Indigenous groups outside of the designated range and SEMAS included this consultation as a condition in the LP.
+In light of this undertaking, the TRF1 Court ruled that the commitment to consult with Indigenous groups was enforceable.

-In 2016, Belo Sun completed its original ECI, covering the three nearest Indigenous communities, located 12.6 km, 16 km and 39 km away from the Volta Grande Gold Project.
+In 2016, Belo Sun completed its original ECI, covering the three nearest Indigenous communities, located 12.6 km and 16 km away from the Volta Grande Gold Project.
 This Indigenous Study was submitted along with the LI application to SEMAS.

-In January 2017, the ECI was accepted by SEMAS, however, the Company did not receive approval for the ECI from FUNAI mainly because the study did not include primary data.
-The

-ECI did not include primary data as a result of FUNAI not granting the Company access to Indigenous land during the period of the study.
-SEMAS advised the Company to continue with the ECI and submit it with secondary data.
+In January 2017, the ECI was accepted by SEMAS, however, the Company did not receive approval for the ECI from FUNAI, primarily because the study did not include primary data.
+The ECI did not include primary data as a result of FUNAI not granting the Company access to Indigenous land during the period of the study.
+SEMAS advised the Company to continue with the ECI and to submit it with secondary data.